 How Does BuSpar Work?

 BuSpar is part of a class of medications called “serotonin agonists.”
-Medical studies show that the mechanism of action of this drug is to artificially increase circulating levels of serotonin in the brain.
+Medical studies show that the mechanism of action of this drug is to partially activate serotonin receptors, leading to an overall increase in serotonin activity in the brain.

 Researchers aren’t entirely sure why increasing serotonin levels is effective for treating anxiety, but it’s theorized that serotonin may have sedative and mood-stabilizing effects.
 It’s an important neurotransmitter that directly influences mood and emotional state.

 Some scientists propose that increased serotonin levels in the prefrontal cortex of the brain may help prevent the brain’s fight-or-flight response from chronically overreacting.